TYPO3-Headless/pwa-demo/README.md

-# TYPO3 PWA Demo Distribution
+# TYPO3 Headless & PWA Demo Distribution
 It allows to start exploring PWA solution for TYPO3 in minutes.
 It provides docker/ddev local enviroment with both TYPO3 and JS demo application.